 - If needed, escalate seamlessly to human agents and other channels: If a problem is not fully resolved on SMS, loop a human agent into the conversation or offer a frictionless way for customers to opt-in for a call back.
 Eliminate the need for a person to dial a number themselves and wait for an available agent, or seek help in another channel.
 Instead, add the customer to the call-back queue, communicate anticipated call-back time and end the conversation.

 - Enable two-way communication: Automated text messages today are typically one-way.
 People can’t often reply, for instance, to the message from their telecommunications provider with their monthly autopay acknowledgment asking why charges are higher this month.
-Ensure that if you’re leveraging text to communicate with customers, they can reply and engage in a two-way conversation.
+Ensure that if you’re creating an SMS campaign for telecom customer service with customers, they can send and receive messages in a two-way conversation.

 - Text the right use cases: Use SMS for support – not marketing or sales.
 Customers want to text with a brand to troubleshoot issues (70%), ask about billing questions or concerns (68%) or make/update a reservation (64%)4.
 These are all simple questions that could be easily be handled through an automated conversation.
 Creating SMS conversation strings for complex use cases is not ideal.
 If a complex question arises, suggest the customer reach out on a different channel (or offer a call-back).

 The growing customer appetite for SMS chatbots and brand texting

 35% of consumers text with businesses once a day to once a week3